bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  A: express.json <== allows reading of json express.Router <== allows routeing of endpoint

 - [ ] Describe Middleware?

+  A: can act as a safefty gate to check befor allowing the the request thur on the endpoint

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+  A: a response code, or a message

 - [ ] How can we partition our application into sub-applications?

+  A: useing endpoint routes

 ## Minimum Viable Product